Germantown Second Saturday Festival is Saturday, May 12, 2018 from 12 p.m. – 5 p.m.

 Presented by Historic Germantown & Germantown United CDC

-Germantown, Philadelphia, PA – The Germantown Second Saturday Festival will be held on Saturday, July 8, 2017 from 12 p.m. to 5 p.m. in Northwest Philadelphia’s Germantown neighborhood.
-The festival will take place along a one-block stretch of Germantown Avenue, between School House Lane and Coulter Street, and surround Market Square Park (5501 Germantown Avenue).
+The Germantown Second Saturday Festival will be held on Saturday, May 12, 2018 from 12 p.m. to 5 p.m. in Northwest Philadelphia’s Germantown neighborhood.
+The festival will take place at Market Square Park (5501 Germantown Avenue) and along Germantown Avenue, between School House Lane and Coulter Street, which will be closed to traffic.
 Rain or shine.
-(Event rescheduled from previous date of May 13 due to weather.)

 The community festival, presented by Historic Germantown and Germantown United Community Development Corporation, invites the public to experience Germantown.
 The festival celebrates the kick-off the Second Saturday series–when all 16 Historic Germantown sites are open monthly–and showcases the many thriving cultural, civic, and business attractions and activities that make Germantown an exciting place to live and visit.